ralphcoder/babble/README.md

  and firebase 🔥**Firestore** to make NoSQL document database that lets you easily store, sync, and query data.

- All the people logining in can have a group chat.
+ All the people logining in can have a group chat.👨‍👦‍👦

  App is made simple,and with good UI.